Home Hardware

 Home Hardware Stores Ltd. is an independent home improvement retailer located in Canada.
-Co-founded by Walter Hachborn in 1964, and headquartered in St. Jacobs, Ontario, the company has more than 1,000 stores that operate under one of four banners: Home Hardware, Home Hardware Building Centre, Home Building Centre, and Home Furniture.
+Co-founded by Walter Hachborn in 1964, and headquartered in St. Jacobs, Ontario, the company is Canadian and the country's largest dealer-owned and operated home improvement retailer with more than 1,000 locations serving communities across Canada with one location located in the French overseas territory of Saint Pierre and Miquelon.

 History

 Walter Hachborn and his partner Henry Sittler organized the first meeting of independent store owners at a hotel in Kitchener, Ontario in 1963.
-On January 1, 1964, 122 independent Ontario hardware retailers purchased Hollinger Hardware Limited in St. Jacobs, Ontario, resulting in the formation of a 100% Dealer-owned business model.
+On January 1, 1964, 122 independent Ontario hardware retailers purchased Hollinger Hardware Limited in St. Jacobs, Ontario, resulting in the formation of a 100% dealer-owned business model.

 On November 9, 1967, Home Hardware’s name and logo became official.
 In 1981, Home Hardware merged with western-Canada-based Link Hardware to create a national chain.

 Home Hardware Stores Limited expanded through the purchase of Beaver Lumber in 1999 after acquiring the chain from Molson Brewery for $68 million.